pep8speaks-org/pep8speaks/README.md

     diff_only: False  # If True, errors caused by only the patch are shown

 pycodestyle:
-    max-line-length: 100  # Default is 79 in PEP8
+    max-line-length: 100  # Default is 79 in PEP 8
     ignore:  # Errors and warnings to ignore
         - W391
         - E203

 only_mention_files_with_errors: True  # If False, a separate status comment for each file is made.
-descending_issues_order: False # If True, PEP8 issues in message will be displayed in descending order of line numbers in the file
+descending_issues_order: False  # If True, PEP 8 issues in message will be displayed in descending order of line numbers in the file
 ```

 Check out the [default configuration options](https://github.com/OrkoHunter/pep8speaks/blob/master/data/default_config.json).